syntasso/kratix-docs/docs/main/05-reference/02-how-kratix-complements/04-kratix-and-backstage.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-_**TODO WRITE BLURB** Backstage (TODO LINK) is a thing that we need to describe here with many words and this is just filling up space but when we get words they will be great.
+_**[Backstage](https://backstage.io/docs/overview/what-is-backstage)** is a thing that we need to describe here with many words and this is just filling up space but when we get words they will be great.
 Yes indeed._

-_Backstage (TODO LINK) is a framework for building developer portals.
+_[Backstage](https://backstage.io/) is a framework for building developer portals.
 Kratix is a framework for building platforms.
-The two were almost designed to work perfectly with one another_
+The two were almost designed to work perfectly with one another._

 <img
 align="right"